-To prepare for the MCAT, some students may choose to take an introductory psychology course such as Psychology 1, or a sociology course such as Sociology 10 or any of the Sociology 20-series courses, in addition to the science requirements.
+To prepare for the MCAT, some students may choose to take an introductory psychology course such as Psychology 1, or a sociology course such as Sociology 1000 or any of the Sociology 1100-series courses, in addition to the science requirements.
 Many students, however, have successfully completed the MCAT without specific course preparation in those areas.
 As Harvard courses are not designed specifically to prepare students for the MCAT, there may be some topics that are included on the MCAT but not covered in your courses.
-Depending on your background, you may find it necessary to learn certain concepts on your own or through a review class.
+Depending on your background, you may find it necessary to learn certain concepts on your own or by consulting external resources such as the AAMC's free resource "A Road Map to MCAT Content in Sociology and Psychology Textbooks (available on the MCAT Official Prep Hub - register for your free MCAT account to gain access to this and other free MCAT prep resources).